Title

-Here you can find a t-sql split function which uses recursive CTE (common table expressions) structure in its source code.
+Here in this tutorial database developers can find a recursive function sample T-SQL split function which uses recursive CTE (common table expressions) structure in its source code.

-This sample t-sql recursive split function will work with Microsoft SQL Server 2005 and MS SQL Server 2008 successfully.
+This sample T-SQL recursive split function will work successfully on Microsoft SQL Server 2005 and later versions up to most recent SQL Server 2019.

-Here is a sample usage of the t-sql SPLIT function in action
+Here is an example usage of the T-SQL SPLIT function in action

 declare @s nvarchar(max)